orlp/pygrafix/readme.txt

 Compiling on Linux
 ------------------
 First you need to compile GLFW 3.
-You do this by going into the libs/glfw directory and calling cmake.
+You do this by going into the libs/glfw directory and make a new directory "build". cd into the directory and call cmake on the above directory.
 After that you want to call make.

+    $ mkdir libs/glfw/build
-    $ cd libs/glfw
+    $ cd libs/glfw/build
-    $ cmake .
+    $ cmake ..
     $ make

 After it's done go back to the top directory of pygrafix and invoke the build script:

-    $ cd ../..
+    $ cd ../../..
     $ python setup.py install

 You're done!